Kia K9: Second generation (RJ; 2018)

 Kia debuted the all new K9/K900 (still sold as the Quoris in a few markets) at the March 2018 New York International Auto Show.
 The new generation is longer and wider than the outgoing model, and has a wheelbase stretched by about 2.3 in.
 It retains the same 8-speed transmission, as well as the same three engine choices.
 The interior features higher quality leather and wood trim, as well as an analog clock developed by Maurice Lacroix.
 Kia also introduced an AWD model in South Korea for the second generation.

-Facelift
+2021 facelift

 The exterior images of the newer facelift version were released on 17 May 2021.
 Compared to the pre-facelift model, it got a wider grille with chrome V logos, a full-width rear lamp, and a repositioned number plate.
 This version also got a tweaked interior, such as a larger 14.5-inch infotainment display and fingerprint authentication system.